MarcoReidelbach/MaRDMO-Plugin/README.md

 ## Installation and Setup

 To install and configure RDMO follow their [instructions](https://rdmo.readthedocs.io/en/latest/installation/index.html).
-Once your RDMO instance is ready make sure that 'numpy (<1.23.0)`, `scikit-learn`, `owlready2` and `nltk` are present.
+Once your RDMO instance is ready make sure that `numpy (<1.23.0)`, `scikit-learn`, `owlready2` and `nltk` are present.
 If not install them.
 These four packages are required to interact with the local knowledge graph, could change once the MaRDI portal is connected.

 The mardi_workflow directory has to be placed in the rdmo-app directory.
 To connect the Plugin with RDMO include